ppy/osu-wiki/wiki/Beatmaps/en.md

 ### Beatmap listing

-Beatmaps from various categories are available from the [beatmap listing](https://osu.ppy.sh/beatmapsets) on the web site.
-They can be filtered according to certain conditions (for example, beatmaps from [osu!standard](/wiki/Game_mode/osu!) made by a certain mapper) and then downloaded one by one. [osu!supporters](/wiki/osu!supporter) have access to an extended set of filters, such as ability to see beatmaps where they achieved a certain rank.
+Beatmaps from various categories are available from the [beatmap listing](https://osu.ppy.sh/beatmapsets) on the website.
+They can be filtered according to certain conditions (e.g. beatmaps from [osu!taiko](/wiki/Game_mode/osu!) created by a certain mapper), and then downloaded one by one. [osu!supporters](/wiki/osu!supporter) have access to an extended set of filters, such as an ability to see beatmaps on which they achieved a certain rank.

 ### osu!direct

 osu!direct is the beatmap listing built into the game client, which is used for quick access and provides a set of features similar to the listing on the website.
-It is available to [osu!supporters](/wiki/osu!supporter) only.
+It is only available to the [osu!supporters](/wiki/osu!supporter).

 ### Beatmap packs

 *Main article: [Beatmap Packs](Packs)*

-Beatmapsets that were ranked during the same month, or share the same theme (for example, the same artist), are packed for bulk download into archives, which are called beatmap packs.
+Beatmapsets that were ranked in the same month, or share the same theme (e.g. the same artist), are packed for bulk download into archives, which are called the beatmap packs.
 The list of all official packs is available on the [website](https://osu.ppy.sh/beatmaps/packs).

 ### Unofficial sources

-There also exist secondary sources of beatmaps, which are **not checked and not operated by osu!team**.
-Still, they are available on the forums and appreciated by the community.
+There are also secondary sources of beatmaps, which are **neither checked nor operated by the osu!team**.
+However, they are available on the forums and appreciated by the community.
 Such sources include:

-- Third-party beatmap mirrors hosted off the platform;
+- third-party beatmap mirrors hosted off a platform;
 - Player-made packs and compilations shared via [p2p-networks](https://en.wikipedia.org/wiki/Peer-to-peer "Wikipedia: Peer-to-peer") such as BitTorrent.

 ## Beatmaps and community